Click on your area of interest:

 CLINICAL CARE CONUNDRUMS

-The Clinical Care Conundrums (CCC) series are narrative, clinical problem-solving exercises that are developed in a collaborative fashion between the submitting author and JHM Editors and/or National Correspondents.
+The Clinical Care Conundrums (CCC) series are narrative, clinical problem-solving exercises that are developed in a collaborative fashion between the submitting author, a blinded expert clinician, and JHM Editors and/or National Correspondents.
 Submissions to this section require pre-approval by the editorial staff.

 Authors interested in submitting a CCC should review a previously published JHM CCC and consider whether their case can meet this required format.
-Prior to preparing a manuscript, prospective authors must read the attached letter and email a prospectus to the managing editor (firstname.lastname@example.org) for pre-submission review.
+Prior to preparing a manuscript, prospective authors must email a prospectus to [email protected] for presubmission review. [prospectus]

 If the prospectus is of interest to JHM, the author will then be invited to submit a draft CCC for formal review and further development by Editors or JHM National Correspondents.
 Initiation of this collaborative review and revision process does not guarantee acceptance.